 When you are redoing the bathrooms in your home, a common approach is to remodel what is there within the existing space.
 Although this works well for many bathroom remodels, it’s not the only option.
 In addition to remodeling a bathroom, you can also expand the bathroom and make it bigger if your home allows for it or you can add another bathroom to your home.
 Here are a few types of bathrooms to consider the next time you’re thinking of overhauling or adding a bathroom:

 1. Full Bathrooms

 Bathroom components are broken down into four main things – toilet, shower, bathtub, and sink.
 A full bathroom has all four of these components.
-Whether it’s a shower and a freestanding tub or a shower-tub combination, it will be considered a full bathroom as long as both are included in addition to a toilet and a sink.
+Whether it’s a shower and a freestanding tub or one of the other types of bathtubs or a shower-tub combination, it will be considered a full bathroom as long as both are included in addition to a toilet and a sink.

 2. Three-Quarter Bathrooms

 Three-quarter bathrooms are bathrooms that have three of the four main components of a bathroom.
 This is generally a toilet, sink, and either a shower or a bathtub.
 There are many benefits of a walk-in shower, which make them a popular choice for three-quarter bathrooms where there is no room for a freestanding bathtub or it is unwanted and a shower-tub combination is not wanted.

 Half bathrooms have two of the four main bathroom components.
 In these types of bathrooms, the most popular combination is a toilet and a sink, which is also sometimes referred to as a powder room.

 Although a toilet is almost always included as a component in a bathroom, there are some half bathrooms that only have a sink and a bathtub or a sink and shower.
 When considering a half-bath, it’s important to get the components right; getting them wrong is one of the bathroom remodeling mistakes to avoid.